homedepot/go-clouddriver/README.md

 # Go Clouddriver

 Go Clouddriver is a rewrite of Spinnaker's [Clouddriver](https://github.com/spinnaker/clouddriver) microservice.
-It aims to fix severe scaling problems and operational concerns when using Clouddriver at production scale.

-It changes how clouddriver operates by providing an extended API for account onboarding (no more "dynamic accounts") and removing over-complicated strategies such as [Cache All The Stuff](https://github.com/spinnaker/clouddriver/tree/master/cats) in favor of talking directly to APIs.

-Go Clouddriver generates its access tokens using [Arcade](https://github.com/billiford/arcade), which is meant to be used in tandem with Google's [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) to generate your tokens in a sidecar and make them retrievable through a simple authenticated API.
+It has an observed 95%+ decrease in CPU and memory load for Kubernetes operations.

+Go Clouddriver brings many features to the table which allow it to perform better than Clouddriver OSS for production loads:
+- it does not rely on `kubectl` and instead interfaces directly with the Kubenretes API for all operations
+- it utilizes an in-memory cache store for Kubernetes API discovery
+- it stores Kubernetes providers in a database, fronted by a simple CRUD API
+- it removes over-complicated strategies such as [Cache All The Stuff](https://github.com/spinnaker/clouddriver/tree/master/cats), instead making live calls for all operations

+Go Clouddriver is *not* an API complete implementation of Clouddriver OSS and only handles Kubernetes providers and operations.
+It is meant to be run in tandem with Clouddriver OSS.
 Visit [the wiki](https://github.com/homedepot/go-clouddriver/wiki) for feature support.

 ## Getting Started